Botanical And Natural Dyes

 Silk Satin fabric, washed and scored before dyeing.
 ORIGINAL PHOTO BY RIMMBA

-Limitations of Natural Dye Colour
+Limitations of Natural Dye

 Limitations of Scaling Natural Dyeing